Bo-Duke/Spider-Man-Auto-Correct/README.md

-#Spider-Man Auto Correct
+# Spider-Man Auto Correct

 There's an hyphen.

 ![God has spoken](god-has-spoken.png)

-Chrome extension, to use you must clone it and then load the unpacked extension
+The best way to use this extension is by downloading it on the [Chrome Webstore](https://chrome.google.com/webstore/detail/spider-man-auto-correct/alcaoiplneomoakpmbjpnliadondabin)

-Or just download it [HERE](https://chrome.google.com/webstore/detail/spider-man-auto-correct/alcaoiplneomoakpmbjpnliadondabin)
+You can also clone the repository and then load the unpacked extension into Chrome